glogowski-wojciech/progressive-reptile-experiments/two_columns/two_columns_two_losses/README.md

 # Results

+For given task and learning rates, results for column 0 and column 1 correspond to the same 2-column network.

 Test Accuracy of column 0 in o15 | lr1=0.0002 | lr1=0.001 | lr1=0.005
 --- | --- | --- | ---
 lr0=0.0002 | 0.85922 | 0.86072 | 0.85128